jeet-yadav27/Inferential-Statistics/README.md

-Striker

-Forward

-Attacking Midfielder

-Winger

-Total

-Players Injured

-45

-56

-24

-20

-145

-Players Not Injured

-32

-38

-11

-9

-90

-Total

-77

-94

-35

-29

-235

 Based on the above data, answer the following questions.

-1.1 What is the probability that a randomly chosen player would suffer an injury?
+1.1 What is the probability that a randomly chosen player would suffer an injury

-1.2 What is the probability that a player is a forward or a winger?
+1.2 What is the probability that a player is a forward or a winger

 1.3 What is the probability that a randomly chosen player plays in a striker position and has a foot injury?